 - We will use your information for research: We collect information about your identity, your health, and some of your behaviors that might help us predict your future health.
 This information will be used in research analysis, presented at scientific conferences, and then published.
 These presentations and publications will never show any information that identifies you or any other individual in the study.

-- We will not share your information: We will never sell, rent, or lease your information, and we will never voluntarily share identifying information about you without your permission.
+- We will not sell your information: We will never sell data to drug companies for market research: We will never voluntarily share identifying information about you without your permission.
 We may share de-identified health data with other researchers for the purpose of research.

 - You will be able to see some of your study information: When you registered for the study, you provided us with a username and a password.
 You will use the username and password to sign into the study to see your dashboard and some of the health information you have provided (e.g., My Health Data graphs).
 You should be very careful not to share your login information with anyone else, or they could sign in as you and be able to see that same health information.
 If you are worried that someone else may be using your login information, please let us know immediately, or change your password yourself through the participant homepage.

-- Electronic security and adherence to the HIPAA privacy rule: The CCFA Partners study follows the general security guidelines of the U.S. Health Insurance Portability and Accountability Act of 1996 (HIPAA).
+- Electronic security and adherence to the HIPAA privacy rule: The IBD Partners Study follows the general security guidelines of the U.S. Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 All study data is transmitted, stored, and processed in a secure environment.

 - While we cannot provide an absolute data security guarantee, your information will be transmitted and stored using state-of-the-art security systems similar to those that protect websites used by banks and electronic health systems.
 If despite our best efforts, we ever experience a breach of the security of your personal information, we will notify you in accordance with federal and state laws.
 For any questions, please contact your study coordinator.